google/digitalbuildings/tools/abel/validators/README.md

 `Entity Guid` *string*

 [UUID4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) value for an entity corresponding to the entity in the Entity Code column ad is a unique [identifier for an entity](../../../onotology/docs/building_config.md#identifiers).
-This column need not be filled in unless the corresponding entity code is **not unique**.
+This column does not need be filled in unless the corresponding entity code is **not unique**.
 This column will be used when ABEL writes to a blank spreadsheet.

 `Reporting Entity Code` *string* **required**

-If a field is linked to a [virtual entity](../../../ontology/docs/building_config.md#virtual-devices) and its telemetry data is reported by some [reporting enity](../../../ontology/docs/building_config.md#reporting-physical-devices), then the `Entity Code` column must be the virtual entity code and the `reporting entity code` is the code of the entity reporting the field's data.
+If a field is linked to a [virtual entity](../../../ontology/docs/building_config.md#virtual-devices) and its telemetry data is reported by a [reporting enity](../../../ontology/docs/building_config.md#reporting-physical-devices), then the `Entity Code` column must be the virtual entity code and the `reporting entity code` is the code of the entity reporting the field's data.
 This may be a gateway or some other IoT connected entity.

 `Reporting Entity Guid` *string*